superseriousbusiness/gotosocial/docs/installation_guide/docker.md

 #### Host

 Change the `GTS_HOST` environment variable to the domain you are running GoToSocial on.
+If you want your ActivityPub identity to be different than the host name, set the `GTS_ACCOUNT_DOMAIN` environment variable.
+For example, your `GTS_HOST` is `gts.example.org`, but you want your user to be `myuser@example.org`, instead of `myuser@gts.example.org`, you would get `GTS_ACCOUNT_DOMAIN` as `example.org`.

 #### User (optional / probably not necessary)